usgo/online-ratings/README.md

   $ cd <repo root directory>
   $ python -m unittest --help
 ```

+The current test configuration will run against a sqlite database populated with some stub data.

 ## Questions?
 The developer mail list can be found here: